 This phone scored a little below average when it came to battery life, earning a 4 out of 10.
 This score is based on the results of our talk time test, where this phone lasted for 10 hours and 3 minutes, as well as the manufacturer claimed standby time (7 days).
 This performance did surprise us, as it exceeded the manufacturer's claimed talk time by a little over 3 hours.
 The rechargeable battery in this phone is a 400 mAh, nickel-metal hydride, and takes about 10 hours to completely charge, per the manufacturer's instructions.
 As mentioned above, this phone indicated that its battery was dying after 10 hours by flashing an indicator light as well as an audible beep through the handset.
 This phone died shortly after that, giving you just enough time to politely end a call before it cuts out.

 This phone's performance and reasonable price give it a good value for those interested in having the best possible cordless phone.
-It scored the highest in our rating system, and with an MSRP of $90, it is not incredibly expensive when compared to some of the other models we reviewed.
+It scored the highest in our rating system and it is not incredibly expensive when compared to some of the other models we reviewed.
 However, there is most likely a group of people that would never consider spending this much on a cordless phone, and if that is the case, then taking a look at either of our Best Buy award winners is a great option.

 All in all, this would be the type of cordless phone that we would strongly recommend to a friend.
 It had great performances in the metrics that were weighted the highest, and the only drawback we found was a slightly shorter battery life, at 10 hours of talk time — and who really needs to talk for more than 10 hours on the phone without recharging it, anyway?